kurtkuehnert/bevy_terrain/src/terrain_data/readme.md

     - if we start changing the terrain, we can be saving diffs to disk rather than updated files.
     - Loading a specific area to disk y walking around in it or old-school pre-fetching a bbox based on history?

+- what does `AtlasWithTileAttachmentWithData{data.generate_mipmaps(size, mips)}`  do?
+Aren't the mipmaps stored and loaded? -> from [here:](../../docs/implementation.md) they are used for trilinear filtering apparently...
+- What does `../../config.tc do?`

 ## From image/tiff side

 From image/tiff side, we need to use their multithreaded reader. basically: